-An increase in the discount rate used to determine pension obligations as well as for provisions for long-service bonuses and medical benefits could have a significant positive effect on the position of the Group's equity or income.
-Positive development of the key risk factors of nominal interest and credit spread results in a decrease in pension obligations, thereby reducing the shortfall in cover.
+An increase in the discount rate used to determine pension provisions as well as for provisions for long-service bonuses and medical benefits could have a significant positive effect on the position of the Group's equity or income.
+Positive development of the key risk factors of nominal interest and credit spread results in a decrease of the pension obligation, thereby reducing the shortfall in cover.
 After taxes, this change in the shortfall would have a positive effect on equity.
+If the appeal against the denial of leave to appeal submitted to the Federal Labor Court in October 2018 and the appeal proceedings after that are successful, the non-application of the Regional Labor Court ruling on the pension assessment under the Versorgungsstatut may in turn have a positive effect on consolidated equity.